Page Two (EP): Background and release

 On April 5, 2016, Twice released a group teaser image depicting the members wearing cheerleading outfits in an empty stadium on their official SNS accounts, revealing that their comeback was slated for April 25 with the word "#CheerUp" included in the image.
 JYP Entertainment announced that the group's comeback will "show an even more lively side of Twice" and further added that they will begin promotional activities for the upcoming album in the following week.

 On April 12, the group confirmed that their next release will be an EP titled Page Two, and released an image of the album's track list, revealing seven songs in total with the lead single "Cheer Up".
 The seventh track "I'm Gonna Be a Star", which served as the theme song for Sixteen, was announced to be included only in the physical copy of the album.
 Contents of the physical album (which comes in two versions: pink and mint) was also revealed, and it was announced that 30,000 limited edition copies featuring a special sleeve designed by member Chaeyoung was available.

 On April 18, the group released their first music video teaser for "Cheer Up", which ranked first in real-time Korean search engines.
 They also uploaded a group teaser image on the same day.
 On April 19, a second music video teaser clip which featured Nayeon, Momo, and Dahyun was uploaded.
 Two sets of individual teaser photos featuring the three members were also released later that day.
 On April 20, a third music video teaser clip featuring Jeongyeon, Jihyo, and Mina was released, alongside the two batches of their individual teaser photos.
 The fourth music video teaser clip which featured Sana, Chaeyoung, and Tzuyu was uploaded on April 21, along with the two batches of their individual teaser photos.
-On April 22, the group released a music video teaser clip featuring all the members, revealing a snippet of the title track's audio.
+On April 22, the group released a music video teaser clip featuring all the members, revealing a snippet of the lead single's audio.
 The following day, they released another music video teaser which revealed a part of the choreography for "Cheer Up".
 An additional group teaser image was also released.
 On April 24, Twice released an album highlight medley featuring audio snippets for all tracks from the EP.
 They also released the online cover image for the album on the same day.

-Page Two and its title track "Cheer Up" was officially released on April 25 on various Korean music portals.
+Page Two was officially released on April 25 on various Korean music portals.